 - Duty Warden to east end of nave - Sidesman to open roped-off entrance 15 minutes before service begins - Sidesman to stand just inside or just outside west door - Sidesman to welcome worshippers, check tickets, and direct them towards the Duty Warden in the aisle (unless they have a Gallery ticket, in which case direct them upstairs).
 Tickets will clearly state 'Nave', 'Gallery' or 'Choir Stalls'. - Duty Warden to direct people to their seats in the Nave.
 Fill from the front of church, accessing pews from main aisle.
-Each pew has space for either two individuals and/or couples, OR for one group of 3+.
-Individuals and couples should sit 2m apart as directed on the signs in the pews.
-Groups of 3+ should sit in the centre of the pew. - Duty Warden also to direct people their seats in the choir stalls, if being used.
+Each pew has space for either 3 individual people OR two groups of 2 or 3 people OR one group 4+. - Duty Warden also to direct people their seats in the choir stalls, if being used.
 Each choir stall has space or either two individuals OR for one group of 2+. - Wheelchair users should be placed behind the back left pew.
-This pew should only be occupied by members of the wheelchair users' households. - The back pew right is reserved for newcomers without a ticket.
+This pew should only be occupied by members of the wheelchair users' households. - We will try to keep the back pew right reserved for newcomers without a ticket.
 Once this pew is full, please ask other newcomers to return for a later service, or go to our website to book next week.